-Hand Painted frames are the pinnacle of framing with the ability to deliver a perfect, sumptuous, and luxurious accompaniment to your artwork.
-It allows us to create a frame that works in harmony with the picture and enhance the colours and composition of the art piece.
+Hand Painted frames are the pinnacle of framing with the ability to deliver a perfect, and luxurious accompaniment to your artwork.
+It allows us to create a frame that works in harmony with the picture enhancing the colours and composition of the art piece.
 Alternatively for mirrors it enables you to find the perfect colour combination for your interior.

-We use bespoke mouldings uniquely made by us, which are cut specifically for the artwork.
-Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, to enhance the textures found within the painting.
+We use bespoke wood mouldings made by us and cut specifically for the artwork.
+Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, enhancing the textures found within the painting.
 We can then finish the frame with Farrow & Ball paint and gilding as desired.

 Depending on you, we can help choose paints in the shop.
 Alternatively, for a more perfect, harmonious design, we can slowly develop the colours and textures comparing the artwork with the frame at each stage.